The Young Ones (TV series): The fifth housemate

-In the first six episodes of the series, a person whose hair covers their face appears in the background of some scenes, such as to the left when Neil gets hit by Vyvyan with a kettle in "Bomb".
-In the episode Demolition, they appear slumped against the back wall when Rick is watching TV.
+In the first six episodes of the series, a person whose face is covered by hair appears in the background of some scenes, such as to the left when Neil gets hit by Vyvyan with a kettle in "Bomb".
+In the episode "Demolition", the person appears slumped against the back wall when Rick is watching TV.
 These rumours of a mysterious fifth housemate have been the subject of fan speculation on the internet.

-In 2016 journalist Peter Farquhar sent members of the cast and crew email enquiries about this unnamed character.
-Writer Ben Elton replied saying "I have no idea what you are talking about I'm afraid..." but Geoff Posner, one of the directors of the series replied saying that he and Paul Jackson "thought it would be fun to have some ghostly figure in the background of some scenes that was never explained or talked about..."
+In 2016, journalist Peter Farquhar sent members of the cast and crew email enquiries about this unnamed character.
+Writer Ben Elton replied, saying "I have no idea what you are talking about I'm afraid..."
+By contrast, one of the directors of the series, Geoff Posner, said that he and Paul Jackson "thought it would be fun to have some ghostly figure in the background of some scenes that was never explained or talked about..."

-During an event at the Bristol Slapstick Festival 2018, Ade Edmondson was asked about the fifth housemate during an audience question session and named the person playing the 'fifth housemate' as his university friend Mark Dewison.
+During an event at the Bristol Slapstick Festival 2018, Adrian Edmondson was asked about the fifth housemate during an audience question session, and named the person playing the 'fifth housemate' as his university friend Mark Dewison.
 Mark also played a speaking role as Neil's friend (also called 'Neil') during series one episode "Interesting".
 He emerges from Vyvyan's full vacuum cleaner bag and ends up being shoved into the fridge by Rick.
 However, Dewison and the fifth housemate appear together in the same shot towards the end of the episode.

-In a documentary, How the Young Ones Changed Comedy, that aired in 2018 on Gold, series co-writer Lise Mayer said she believed the housemate had arrived to a party at the student house at some point in the past and had never left.
+In a documentary, How the Young Ones Changed Comedy, that aired in 2018 on Gold, series co-writer Lise Mayer said she believed the housemate had arrived to a party at the student house at some point in the past, and had never left.

 Filming locations

 Although the series was set in north London, many external scenes were filmed in Bristol, namely the suburb of Bishopston, where the student house is situated at the top of Codrington Road.
-Other locations include the Fascist Pig Bank, the Launderette and the Army Careers Office, all around the corner on Gloucester Road.
+Other locations include the Fascist Pig bank, the launderette and the army careers office, all around the corner on Gloucester Road.
 The pub in which Vyvyan's mum works, the Kebab and Calculator in the series, was the Cock of the North (since renamed the Westbury Park Tavern) in Northumbria Drive, Bristol.
 A brief scene in a pharmacy was filmed outside GK Chemists, later taken over by Lloyds Pharmacy, in St Johns Lane, Bedminster.
 The shop was renamed "OK Chemists" for the scene, in which Mike goes to buy cough medicine, but orders £180 worth of Durex condoms instead—"Force of habit".

+Reception

+As of 2024, Rotten Tomatoes reports five positive reviews.
+The series was also praised by Ian Hislop.